Prior to the Workshop: in Broadcasting House, around 1957, Daphne Oram employs a tape loop, watched by Frederick

 The corridor in Maida Vale.
 Each studio had a blue light to indicate the area was powered, as well as a red light to warn that a recording was in progress.
 These lights can be seen by the doors on the left-hand side of this picture.

 An early picture, taken on the 13th of May, 1958, looking through the window of Room 15 towards Rooms 13 and 14.
 The room on this side is the recording area, complete with microphone and actor.
 In the distance there's Desmond Briscoe with a tape loop, with a Motosacoche tape machine beyond him, 'Dickie' Bird the engineer, preparing to record the next sequence, and producer Donald McWhinnie, in charge, standing in front of a Ferrograph recorder.
-Daphne Oram is at the controls of the 'Albert Hall' mixer, on top of which there are a pair of PEUs.
+Daphne Oram is at the controls of the 'Albert Hall' mixer, on top of which there are a pair of Programme Effects Units (PEUs), which were very effectve top-cut/bottom-cut equalisers.
 Note the flowers on the loudspeaker.

 Rooms 13 and 14 in 1961, with a pair of monstrous Motosacoche machines.
-The bay to the left is believed to be associated with the 'Albert Hall' mixer, whilst the tape recorder to the extreme right looks like a very early form of Ferrograph.
+The equipment in the bay to the left provided reverberation, whilst the tape recorder to the extreme right is an early Ferrograph.

 Rooms 13 and 14, also known as Workshop 1, looking south towards the small studio in Room 15, which is behind the window to the right of centre.
 A Ferrograph tape machine and the Philips recorders in their trolleys can be seen in the distance on the left.